farlee2121/FsSpec/README.md

 ### Longer Motivation
 Type-Driven and/or Domain-Driven systems commonly model data types with constraints.
 For example,
-- an string that represents an email or phone number (must match format)
+- a string that represents an email or phone number (must match format)
 - an inventory amount between 0 and 1000
 - Birthdates (can't be in the future)